fybrik/dremio-module/README.md

 ```

 ### Register the Fybrik module:
 In `dremio-module.yaml` can you specify the host and port of an already existing Dremio cluster.
-If Dremio is deployed using the previous step, you can set the dremio parameters in `dremio-module.yaml` as the following:
+If Dremio is deployed using the previous step, you can set the Dremio parameters in `dremio-module.yaml` as the following:
 ```
-dremio.host: "dremio-client.<namespace of the dremio chart>.svc.cluster.local"
+dremio.host: "dremio-client.<namespace of the Dremio chart>.svc.cluster.local"
 dremio.port: "9047"
 ```

-Alternatively, you can ask fybrik to deploy a new dremio cluster.
-To that end, set the dremio parameters in `dremio-module.yaml` as the following:
+Alternatively, you can ask fybrik to deploy a new Dremio cluster.
+To that end, set the Dremio parameters in `dremio-module.yaml` as the following:
 ```
 dremio.host: "dremio-client.fybrik-blueprints.svc.cluster.local"
 dremio.port: "9047"